teracyhq-incubator/secret-manager-action/README.md

 - all the github secrets are masked, however, sometimes we want to unmask some values, it is impossible with the current github secrets
 - We have to specify all the secrets to be used on the github actions files, this is not dynamic and flexible
-- We want to select secrets for different branches, different jobs, different types; this is impossible with github secrets
+- We want to pick secrets for different branches, different jobs, different types, etc. This is impossible with github secrets
 - We want to automate it all